VighneshKharge/Spark-File-Streaming-Project/README.md

 **Phase 2**

+**Before running this DAG upload the given .jar file in spark's  jar folder.**

 - From the 'to_cassandra' directory sending CSV data to the Cassandra table and to the s3 bucket on AWS creating a DAG in Apache Airflow.

 - Apache Airflow is a task scheduler tool.
 Where we can deploy a DAG (Directed Acyclic Graph) which when triggered will execute tasks.

 - 1st create cassandra keyspace  & table.
 Please refer to 'Cassandra commands.txt'.

+- Using Apache Airflow 4 tasks are executed

+1-  Deleting the '_spark_metadata' file when executing the 'HDFS_Monitor.py' spark job will create a metadata file.

+2- Sending CSV file from the 'to_cassandra' directory to Cassandra table.
+Refer to the 'hdfs-cassandra.py' file.

+3- Sending CSV file from  the 'to_cassandra' directory to the S3 bucket.
+Refer to the 'hdfs=s3.py' file.

+4- Deleting CSV file from the 'to_cassandra' directory.

+- All above tasks are scheduled in the 'Project_DAG_Arflow.py' file & are executed in Apache Airflow.